susoko/browser-sync-website/docs/options.md

 </ul>

-Number in milliseconds to wait before emitting file changed event
+<p>Number in milliseconds to wait before emitting file changed event</p>

 {% highlight javascript %}
 // Wait for 0.2 seconds since the last file changed to actually reload the browser